loafey/master-thesis/Thesis/TODO/Major.md

 ## 3. Lithium
 - 3.2 Kinds & types
-  - [ ] "It is forbidden to construct a pair of two stacks": I don't understand what this means.
-I see that the rules requires the first type in the pair type to be of kind "circle 1", but I lack intuition for why of what that may entail.

   - [ ] "The goto style": I don't understand what "capture state" and "the state that *B manipulates" means.
 I'm not used to read odd "state